wso2/docs-choreo-dev/en/docs/reference/pricing.md

 | Free           |  Pay As You Go  | Enterprise |
 |----------------|-----------------|------------|
 | Community support | Community support and paid plans | Community support and paid plans|

+For information about support plans, see the [Billing Portal](https://subscriptions.wso2.com/).